-- name The file name to open.

-- mode The file mode (one of r, r+ or w+).

-- permissive Read the file in permissive mode.
+- name The file name to open, as a string or Path. - mode The file mode (one of r, r+ or w+). - permissive Read the file in permissive mode.
 The default is False.

-Returns A FutureMrcFile object.
+A FutureMrcFile object.

+mrcfile.mmap(name, mode='r', permissive=False)

-mrcfile.mmap (name, mode='r', permissive=False) Open a memory-mapped MRC file.
+Open a memory-mapped MRC file.